gitorko/gitorko.github.io/content/post/distributed-system-essentials/index.md

 ```

 {{% notice info "Note" %}}
-Always assume that all DB calls never return or are very slow and design accordingly.
+Always assume that all DB calls never return or are long-running and design accordingly.
 {{% /notice %}}

-You can further look at optimizing the query with help of indexes or introducing caching.
+You can further look at optimizing the query with help of indexes to avoid **full table scan** or introducing caching.

 You can enable `show-sql` to view all the db queries